open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

         "techniques": {
           "hasFrameworkAgreement": true,
           "frameworkAgreement": {
-            "maximumNumberParticipants": 100,
+            "maximumParticipants": 100,
             "method": "withoutReopeningCompetition",
-            "durationRationale": "<A good justification>",
+            "periodRationale": "<A good justification>",
             "buyerCategories": "all hospitals in the Tuscany region" }
         }